GodotSteam/GodotSteam/README.md

 What's New
 -------------
+**Update 6/18/22**
+- Added: new functions to Friends and Networking Types function lists
+- Added: new signals / callbacks to Friends signal list
+- Changed: change-log for Godot 3.x

 **Update 6/12/22**
 - Added: new game to game list
 - Changed: the how-to for module to reflect new zip layout